anilvenu/irp-notebook-framework/workspace/tests/irp_integration/README.md

 RISK_MODELER_RESOURCE_GROUP_ID=your_resource_group_id
 ```

-**Note:** The conftest automatically loads these from `.env` before running tests.
-If the `.env` file is missing or these variables are not set, the `Client` class will use default values which will cause authentication failures.
+**Note:** The conftest automatically loads these from `.env.test` before running tests.
+If the `.env.test` file is missing or these variables are not set, the `Client` class will use default values which will cause authentication failures.

 ### Test Data